azerion/bluestack-sdk-android/Home.md

 String iconUrl=nativeObject.getAdIconUrl();
 String coverImageUrl=nativeObject.getAdCoverImageUrl();

-//to handle impression and user interaction you have to call nativeObject.registerViewForInteraction(nativeAdCallToActionView);
+//to handle impressions and user interactions you have to register your MAdvertiseNativeContainer as your root layout container and your callToActionView view as following nativeObject.registerViewForInteraction(nativeAdContainerView, nativeAdCallToActionView);
 ...
 }
 ```